Norton Street: History

 The street was named in honour of James Norton (1795–1862), a colonial Sydney attorney and solicitor who purchased the grand estate of Elswick in 1834.
 The 30-hectare Elswick estate was bounded by Parramatta Road, Norton Street, Marion Street, and Elswick Street, Leichhardt; in 1882, it was sub-divided and offered as 600 lots.

 Norton Street was once a working-class area populated primarily by first- and second-generation Italian migrants.
 These days, many of the original inhabitants have moved to outlying suburbs, and the area has gentrified but the Italian flavour remains with Norton Street as its centrepiece.
 Throughout Sydney, Norton Street is known as "Little Italy" with many Italian eateries.

 Events and celebrations

 During important events such as the FIFA World Cup, the street is closed and thousands of football fans gather to party.
 It is also the centre of an annual festival called the Italian Festa, held in October.

 Transport

-Norton Street is serviced by Transit Systems routes 436, 437, 438, 439, 440, 445 and 447 and the light rail to Lilyfield, and walking about 10 minutes.
+Norton Street is serviced by Transit Systems routes 437, 438X, 440 and 445 and the L1 light rail line at Marion, Hawthorne, Leichhardt North sations and walking about 5 to 10 minutes.